Swainsteiger/CMPE273-Assignment3/README.md

 * What are the best _k_ hashes and _m_ bits values to store one million _n_ keys (E.g. e52f43cd2c23bb2e6296153748382764) suppose we use the same MD5 hash key from [pickle_hash.py](https://github.com/sithu/cmpe273-spring20/blob/master/midterm/pickle_hash.py#L14) and explain why?

+ANS: The size of the 'm' bit array depends on the false probability required.
+Hence, to have less false probability, bigger the size of the bitarray needed and in turn more number of times hashing needs to be done.

 ```python
 @lru_cache(5)
 def get(key):